jeancarlosaps/jean-dev-environment/README.md

 - FZF
 - Productivity aliases

+---

 ## 🔐 Safe & Idempotent

-- Does not overwrite existing .zshrc
+- Does not overwrite existing `.zshrc`
 - Creates backup automatically
 - Installs only missing packages
 - Can be executed multiple times safely

+---

 ## 📦 Installation